JoshTheBlack/SessionNotes/Campaign Log/A Bard's Tale.md

-In Baldur's Gate, where shadows dwell,
+In Baldur's Gate, where shadows sleep,
-A tale of theft, a secret fell.
+A tale of theft, a secret deep.
-Five rogues, with cunning and with guile,
+Five rogues hoard of ill-got gain,
-Stole from the Lantern, for a while.
+Treasure from the Lantern's flame..

 The Kenku Killers, on their trail,
 Sought vengeance, but their efforts failed.
-The Flaming Fist, with iron hand,
+The Flaming Fist, with iron might,
-Sought justice, throughout the land.
+Sought justice, sending rogues to flight.

-Years passed, the heat died down,
+As years did pass, the heat died down,
-But fate's cruel hand did darkly frown.
+Til fate's shadow befell the town.
 Elturel fell, a smoking pit,
 And Baldur's Gate, in fear did sit.